About Tom

 Meet Tom

-Tom and Terry started a family in 1985 and moved to what is now Centennial in 1992.
-The two Sullivan children, Alex and Megan, attended Cherry Creek Schools until graduation from Grandview High School.
-Terry got a job with Cherry Creek Schools driving buses for special needs kids and is entering her 18th year of service.
+Tom and Terry started their family in 1985 and moved to what is now Centennial in 1992.
+Their children, Alex and Megan, attended Cherry Creek Schools and graduated from Grandview High School.

 Facts About Tom